MindCatcher

 1. Overview

-MindCatcher supports the leadership and social-emotional growth of youth and educators closest to the most vulnerable communities.
-To meet the expanded social and emotional needs of educators, we have developed ASELA.
+MindCatcher supports the leadership and decision-making of learners and educators closest to the most vulnerable communities.
+To meet the expanded needs of educators, we have developed ASELA.
 This assessment is based on a pilot study funded by Advanced Education Research and Development Fund (AERDF) and centers the strengths of educators who work closely with these highly impacted communities.

 2. Why ASELA?

-When educators are aware of their strengths, identities, and well-being across multiple dimensions, they are not only better able to bring their whole, authentic selves to their work with youth but also are better equipped to build the supportive and cohesive learning environments that youth deserve.
+When educators are aware of their strengths, identities, and well-being across multiple dimensions, they are not only better able to bring their whole, authentic selves to their work with learners but also are better equipped to build asset-based learning cultures that learners deserve.

 Picture